YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario13/2_CSI_VolumeGroupSnapshots/README.md

 volumegroupsnapshotclass.groupsnapshot.storage.k8s.io/csi-group-snap-class created
 ```

-## E. Create an application with 2 PVC
+## D. Create an application with 2 PVC

 In order to test the VGS feature, let's create a busybox app with 2 RWO PVC mounted as iSCSI LUNs:
 ```bash